-Read Also: 4 Ways to Own Bitcoins Online in 2017
+Read Also: 4 Ways to Own Bitcoins Online

 Whether it’s new enterprises looking to cater to Bitcoin enthusiasts, or already-existing businesses adapting to the market, there’s no shortage of legitimate places for you to spend your Bitcoins.
 Here’s a list of 20.

 The University of Nicosia in Cyprus recently announced that they would begin accepting Bitcoins as payment for tuition and other fees.
 This makes the University of Nicosia the first university in the world to accept Bitcoins as payment.